0xh3xa/algorithms/README.md

 # Algorithms :heart: :smile:

 ![Algorithms][alg-img] ![Datastructure][datastructure-img] ![Open Source Love][Open-Source-img]

-Algorithms and data structures implementations from the `Algorithms 4th edition` :book: :atom:
+Algorithms and data structures' implementations in Java from the `Algorithms 4th edition` :book: :atom:

 ## What's is this course?